SCKelemen/layout/README.md

 # Layout

-A pure Go implementation of CSS Grid and CSS Flexbox layout engines.
+A pure Go implementation of CSS Grid and CSS Flexbox layout engines with accurate Unicode text support.
 This library provides a reusable layout system that can be used for terminal UIs (like Bubble Tea), web layouts, or offscreen rendering.

 ## Features